captainmarkos/sl-people/README.md

 # SalesLoft Code Challenges

-This app fulfils the following code challenges:
+This app fulfills the following code challenges:

 *`Level 1`*: Show a list of People records that are available via the API.
 Display each Person’s name, email address, and job title.